odoocker/odoocker/README.md

 # The Ultimate Odoo Docker Tool

-Welcome to Odoocker, the tool that's poised to redefine your Odoo Docker experience.
+Welcome to Odoocker, the tool that redefines your Odoo Development and Deployment experience.
 With a focus on usability, flexibility, and a seamless development journey, this tool ensures that every developer spends more time building and less time troubleshooting.
+Minimalisticly designed to only need `git` and `docker` installed in your server (bye, bye fear of manual packaging update).
 This project is based on the [Official Odoo Docker](https://hub.docker.com/_/odoo/) setup.

 ### What `Odoocker` brings to the table: